karraNehru/Emotion_classification_from_speech_audio/README.md

-# Emotion Classification on Speech Data
+# Emotion Classification from Speech audio

 This project implements a robust end-to-end deep learning pipeline for emotion classification using speech/audio data.
 It leverages Mel-spectrograms and EfficientNet-B2 to accurately recognize human emotions conveyed in voice recordings.